 The ENS programme consists of a multidisciplinary selection of courses that introduce you to various aspects of Europe, the Nordic countries, and the Baltic Sea Region.
 The extent of the Master´s programme is 120 ECTS credits to be completed in two academic years.
 The studies are divided into following parts:

 - Joint courses (core courses common to all students in the programme, 25 cr)

 - Track-specific studies (core courses that are separate for the humanities and social sciences tracks, 20 cr)

-- Specialisation studies (15 cr) and optional studies (10 cr) that you choose yourself
+- Specialisation studies (15 cr) and optional studies (10 cr)

 - Method course (5 cr)

 - Career course for all ENS students (5 cr)